 The first team ministry in Edinburgh served at Richmond (as it was called locally) from 1970 – 1977 and consisted of secular and non-secular members.
 A commercial café known as “The Brew” was opened, with the name reflecting local industries, but also referenced the yeast of the Gospel; however, it closed in 1977 when the team ministry ended.

 Richmond called its first female minister in 1978 and this line of female ministers has continued to the present day, with the present minister being Revd.
-Elizabeth Henderson who has currently served Richmond for 25 years.
+Elizabeth Henderson who has served Richmond for over 25 years.

 In 1980, the community café reopened as the Richmond Café Project.
 The café sells low cost food and offers a welcoming place where people in the community can meet each other.
 It has always sought to live up to its mission statement, “Making the church a part of the community and the community a part of the church!”